 - Weight machines

-- Calisthenics, such as push ups or chin ups
+- Body weight exercises, such as push ups or chin ups

 - Range of motion

-- Spend at least 5-10 minutes warming up your muscles before stretching.
-For example, walking gently while swinging your arms in wide circles.
+- Spend at least 5 to 10 minutes warming up your muscles before stretching.
+This can be done walking or swinging your arms

-- Start each stretch slowly, exhaling as you gently stretch the muscle.
+- Start each stretch slowly, breathing out as you stretch the muscle.

-- Do not stretch a muscle that is not warmed up.
+- Stretch a muscle that is not warmed up

-- If a stretch hurts, ease up.
-Do not strain or push a muscle too far.
+- Strain or push a muscle too far

-Before starting an exercise program, check with your doctor about any possible medical problems you may have that would limit your exercise program.
+Before you start, check with your doctor about any problems that would limit your workout program.

-Consider making an appointment with a certified athletic trainer to help you develop a safe, effective, and enjoyable exercise program.
-You can find a trainer at a local gym or through a referral from your doctor or a friend.
-Make sure this person understands your goals and can help you maintain an exercise program that you will enjoy and stick with.
+Think about setting up some time with a certified athletic trainer to make a safe and effective program that you will enjoy.
+You can find a trainer at a local gym or through your doctor or a friend.
+Make sure this person understands your goals and can help you create exercise program that you will enjoy and stick with.